streamprocessor/starter/README.md

 ### 2.3 Get access to StreamProcessor artifacts

 [Fill in the alpha access request form](https://forms.gle/A9Xu3fV5kYs1j3KC7) to get permission to use the ready made docker images.
+This step is required for the starter kit to work.

 ### 2.4 Shared infrastructure
 This step creates infrastructure that is shared across the pipelines, i.e. staging buckets, schema registry, etc.